 Concussions in Youth Athletes - Vermont

-This law requires the commissioner of education to develop statewide guidelines, forms and information on concussions.
+This law requires the Secretary of Education to develop statewide guidelines, forms and information on concussions.
 The principal of each school must ensure: that the information is provided annually to student athletes; each parent/guardian and student annually sign a form acknowledging receipt of the information; and each coach receive concussion training at least every two years.
 Every referee of a high school team contest involving a collision sport shall receive training every two (2) years.
 If a student is suspected of sustaining a concussion, the student may not participate until examined by a health care professional and cleared in writing.
 A coach or a health care provider are precluded from allowing a youth athlete to participate in further play, if the coach had reason to believe that the athlete has sustained a concussion or head injury during practice or in the course of a competition.
-A coach is also precluded from returning an athlete to play who was removed from play as a result of a concussion or head injury until the athlete is evaluated and written clearance is received from a health care provider.
+A coach and health care provider are also precluded from returning an athlete to play who was removed from play as a result of a concussion or head injury until the athlete is evaluated and written clearance is received from a health care provider.
 A home team is encouraged to have a health care provider present at any event in which a high school team is involved in a contact sport.
 A school is required to notify a parent when a student sustains a concussion within 24 hours.
 The Vermont Traumatic Brain Injury Advisory Board to the extent permitted shall obtain information necessary to create an annual report detailing the number of concussions sustained by student athletes in Vermont, the sport involved, the number of student athletes treated in emergency rooms and who made the decision regarding a return to play.

-The text of HB 559 can be viewed online by clicking on the bill number at:
+The text of H. 502 can be viewed online at: